A Guide to Paying Bills and Keeping Track of Expenses Bi-Weekly

 Gas: $125

-Now wait a minute, that only adds up to $360, where did the other $40 come from?
-Well J&J’s car needed an oil change.
+Now, wait a minute, that only adds up to $360, where did the other $40 come from?
+Well, J&J’s car needed an oil change.
 But oil changes aren’t in the budget!
-This is why we only budget 90% of J&J’s income because everyone has non-recurring expense or expenses that don’t happen every month.
+This is why we only budget 90% of J&J’s income because everyone has non-recurring expenses or expenses that don’t happen every month.

 So J&J pay their 402.79 credit card bill and add it to their summary.